MarwanKhaledMK/Cool-Compiler/README.md

     bad.cl code:
     ![alt text](https://github.com/Mustafa-Taha/Cool-Lexer/blob/master/testcases/bad.cl.png "Input & Output : bad.cl code")

+### Parser
+#### Introduction :
+Syntax analyzers follow production rules defined by means of context-free grammar.
+The way the production rules are implemented (derivation) divides parsing into two types : top-down parsing and bottom-up parsing.

+*Top-down Parsing* When the parser starts constructing the parse tree from the start symbol and then tries to transform the start symbol to the input, it is called top-down parsing.

+- *Recursive descent parsing :* It is a common form of top-down parsing.
+It is called recursive as it uses recursive procedures to process the input.
+Recursive descent parsing suffers from backtracking.
+- *Backtracking :* It means, if one derivation of a production fails, the syntax analyzer restarts the process using different rules of same production.
+This technique may process the input string more than once to determine the right production.
+- Bottom-up Parsing As the name suggests, bottom-up parsing starts with the input symbols and tries to construct the parse tree up to the start symbol.

+- in our code the parsing type is *Top-down Parsing*
+### Code Specification:
+- A program that takes a single command-line argument (e.g., file.cl-lex).
+That argument will be an ASCII text Cool tokens file (as described in the lexer programming assignment).
+The cl-lex file will always be well-formed (i.e., there will be no syntax errors in the cl-lex file itself). f your program is called parser, invoking parser file.cl-lex should yield the same output as cool --parse file.cl.
+Your program can take another argument which is the file to print the output of the Concrete Syntax Tree (CST) as follows: parser file.cl-lex file.cl-cst.
+Your program should determine and print any errors in the parsing tree and terminate the program.
+- Test cases good.cl and bad.cl.
+The first should parse correctly and yield an abstract syntax tree.
+The second should contain an error.
 ## Contributers:
 - Marwan Khaled Zenhom
 - Mostafa Ibrahim Taha